jpbourgeon/pouchdb-nextjs-router/docs/04_performance.md

 ## Reference protocol

-The manually dispatched `reference-benchmark` GitHub Actions workflow is the source of record.
+The explicitly triggered `reference-benchmark` GitHub Actions workflow is the source of record.
 It runs on an explicit `ubuntu-24.04` runner and performs all work in one job on one machine: